Azaanahmadsiddiqui/cli-number-guessing/README.md

 # cli-number-guesing
-This is cli based number guesing game.
+This is cli based number guessing game.